librariesio/-Metrics-/questions.md

 * Has the project been *removed* from its package manager?
 * Does that package manager have adequate measures to protect users of that distribution?
 * Does the distibution include a link to source?
-Is that source validated as the correct source for this project?
+* Is that source validated as the correct source for this project?
-* Does the project use semantic versioning?
+* Does the project use a predictable versioning scheme?
-* Is there a regualr release cycle?
-* Has that cycle become longer or shorter?
+* Is there a predictable release cycle, has it become longer or shorter?
 * Has there been a release in the last 3/6/12 months?
 * Is there a changelog?
 Is it updated?
 * What size is the diff of releases relative to the size of the project? i.e. how consistent is the project in its evolution
-* Are releases freuently breaking or non-breaking changes?
+* Are releases frequently breaking or non-breaking changes?

 ## Community